Res Judicata under CPC

 c.
 By decree on an award

 d.
-By oath tender under section 8 of Indian Oath Act, 1873
+By oath tender under section 8 of the Indian Oath Act, of 1873

 e.
-By dismissal owing to plaintiff failed to produce evidence at the hearing.
+By dismissal owing to the plaintiff’s failure to produce evidence at the hearing.

 Exception to the doctrine of the Res Judicata:-

-The doctrine of Res Judicata also has some exception in which situation it does not apply which are as follows:-
+The doctrine of Res Judicata also has some exceptions in which situations it does not apply which are as follows:-

 I. Judgment in original suit obtained by the fraud